Description

 - GTAW: Use tungsten electrodes.

-– Some electrodes are designed for specific positions (e.g., E6010 for vertical and overhead welding).
+- Some electrodes are designed for specific positions (e.g., E6010 is suitable for vertical and overhead welding).

-– Electrodes are designed for AC, DC+, or DC- current.
-Check the manufacturer’s specifications.
+- Choose electrodes designed for AC, DC+, or DC- current types as specified by the manufacturer.

 - Thicker materials may require larger-diameter electrodes or specific types (e.g., E6010 for deep penetration).